- What We Do

 Through the CSHGP, USAID supports new partnerships among non-governmental organizations, academia, and ministries of health to generate evidence about how to solve critical challenges in the implementation and scale-up of high-impact maternal, newborn, and child health interventions.
 Solutions are tailored to local contexts, with relevance to global implementation challenges, such as how best to integrate services within and across sectors; improve the continuum of care to maximize access and lower costs; ensure equity in access and use of services; and build capacity and strengthen systems for accountability to communities.

 Specific examples of global questions to be answered include:

 The influence and lessons of the first two cohorts of awards that have recently ended are being shared in operations research briefs.
-The first three briefs are available at the links below, for projects implemented by World Vision in Afghanistan, Helen Keller International in Nepal, and Catholic Relief Services in Nicaragua, and Concern Worldwide in Burundi.
+The first four briefs are available at the links below, for projects implemented by World Vision in Afghanistan, Helen Keller International in Nepal, Catholic Relief Services in Nicaragua, and Concern Worldwide in Burundi.

 - Mobile Technology Strengthens Behavior Change Communication and Referrals by Community Health Workers for Maternal, Newborn, and Child Health in Rural Afghanistan [PDF, 252KB]